Funding Spotlight

 News

-Dr. Abd Alrahman is the Principal Investigator of the SynTM project at the University of Gothenburg.
+Dr. Abd Alrahman is the Principal Investigator of two research projects at the University of Gothenburg.
 He investigates a practical reformulation of the distributed synthesis problem , named Teamwork Synthesis.
 It differs from the current one (Initially introduced by Pnueli and Rosner in 1990) in that it is solvable, i.e., it bypasses the undecidability result of the original one by eliminating the need to fix the interaction architecture among agents.
 An algorithm will suggest the required interactions to enable distributed realizability.
 This is in line with the mobility of teamwork MAS where fixing interactions among agents is not feasible.
 Thus, He aims to generally unlock the automatic production of correct-by-design collaborative multi-robot systems for the first time.
-More Specifically, his research will focus on the following objectives:
+More Specifically, his research focuses on the following objectives:

 • Consider a refined representation of the Environment to refer both to the execution context and to the interactions within the team.
 Thus, the environment is not merely an external entity, but rather is intertwined with the anatomy of the team;